ackintosh/ganesha/README.md

 As documented in [Usage](https://github.com/ackintosh/ganesha#usage), Ganesha detects failures for each `$service`.
 Below, We will show you how GaneshaHttpClient specify failure explicitly.

-By default Ganesha considers a request is successful as soon as the server responded, whatever the HTTP status code.
+By default, Ganesha considers a request is successful as soon as the server responded, whatever the HTTP status code.

 Alternatively, you can use the `RestFailureDetector` implementation of `FailureDetectorInterface` to specify a list of HTTP Status Code to be considered as failure via an option passed to client.
 This implementation will consider failure when these HTTP status codes are returned by the server: